Chemical Dependency Evaluation

-If you are arrested for a DUI in the State of Washington, you will likely find yourself seeking a DUI drug and alcohol assessment.
+If you are arrested for a DUI in the State of Washington, you will likely find yourself seeking a DUI drug & alcohol assessment.
+It can also be termed a chemical dependency evaluation.
 Some people wait until they are convicted of DUI and ordered to get this assessment.
-However, those represented by private counsel will seek the evaluation in advance to have better negotiating tools.
+However, those represented by private counsel will often seek the evaluation in advance.

 What You Will Need: